010101-sans/namida_sync/docs/INTENT_BASED_CONFIG_PASSING.md

-# Intent-Based Config Passing Between "Namida Intent Demo" (later to be integrated into Namida) and Namida Sync
+# Intent-Based Config Passing Between "Namida Intent Demo" and Namida Sync

+- "Namida Intent Demo" will be adapted into Namida, and it is a demo application (android/windows) to show config passing from Namida to Namida Sync.
+-

 ## Android